About the trial

 What is the purpose of the NHS-Galleri trial?

-Galleri® is a new blood test that can detect signs of many different types of cancer in a sample of a person’s blood.
+Galleri® is a blood test that can detect a signal shared by many different types of cancer in a sample of a person’s blood.

 The NHS-Galleri trial is a research trial to see how well the Galleri blood test works in the NHS.
-The aim of the trial is to see if using the Galleri test alongside existing cancer screening can help to find cancer early when it is usually easier to treat.
+The aim of the trial is to see if using the Galleri test alongside existing cancer screening can help to find cancer early.
+Finding cancer early often means it is easier to treat.

 A trial is a type of research study that aims to understand whether a new treatment or test works better than other approaches that are already being used.